koen-vg/eu-hydrogen/README.md

 # Little to lose: the case for a robust European green hydrogen strategy

-This repository contains the necessary code to reproduce the results in the paper "Little to lose: the case for a robust European green hydrogen strategy".
+This repository contains the necessary code to reproduce the results in the paper "Little to lose: the case for a robust European green hydrogen strategy" ([preprint](https://arxiv.org/abs/2412.07464)).
 The repository is based directly on [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur).
 Modifications can be inspected here in the git history, and are also documented in the paper.

 The main results are based on the `config/eu-hydrogen.yaml` configuration.
 In order to reproduce the results, follow the PyPSA-Eur installation instructions and run:
 ```bash